vandanapareek/class-management/README.md

 ### Configuration
 1. Make sure you have Docker installed.

-2. Clone this repos to your local machine
+2. Clone this repo to your local machine.

 ```bash
 git clone https://github.com/vandanapareek/class-management.git